A Thousand Memories

-A Thousand Memories is the debut album of American country music artist Rhett Akins.
-It was released in 1995 (see 1995 in country music) on Decca Records Nashville.
+A Thousand Memories is the debut studio album by American country music artist Rhett Akins.
+It was released on January 3, 1995, by Decca Records.

 Content

 The album produced four chart singles on the Billboard country charts in "What They're Talkin' About" at number 35), "I Brake for Brunettes" at number 36, "That Ain't My Truck" at number 3, and "She Said Yes" at number 17.

 Akins co-wrote all the tracks on this album except for "Katy Brought My Guitar Back Today", which was previously recorded by Alabama on their 1994 album Cheap Seats.

 Critical reception

 Giving it 2 stars out of 5, Chris Dickinson of New Country described "What They're Talkin' About" as a "guilty pleasure" and compared it to Rick Springfield's "Jessie's Girl".
 He thought that Akins "has a knack for this sort of thing, but his ballads are harder to buy" due to his "youngish delivery".
 Entertainment Weekly reviewer Alanna Nash rated it C+, saying that Akins was "not quite ready for prime time" due to his age, and that his "life experience rarely goes beyond falling in love in the back of a Ford".